Top Tips for A Comfortable Downhill Hike | responsibleadventures.com

 Summary

-While downhill hiking may be the most rewarding part of a hike, it still comes with fall and injury risks.
-To make your downhill hike easier, be sure to prep your equipment beforehand and use techniques like zigzagging, plunge stepping, and glissading as necessary.
+While downhill hiking may be the most rewarding, it comes with fall and injury risks.
+To make your downhill hike easier, prep your equipment beforehand and use techniques like zigzagging, plunge stepping, and glissading as necessary.